ABOUT the 2023 FELLOWSHIPS

 Please read carefully.
 Applicants who do not meet all of the following criteria and expectations will not be considered and should not apply.

-• MN Residency: Have or maintain MN residency for at least one year prior to application (i.e. since Oct.
-9, 2019) and for the duration of the fellowship year.
+1. MN Residency: Applicants must have or maintain MN residency for at least one year prior to application (i.e. since March 27, 2022) and for the duration of the fellowship year.

 If you have any questions about eligibility please contact Mike Hoyt, Program Administrator 612-787-3655 firstname.lastname@example.org